Wives of Karna

-Karna's wives are subjects of fantasy and different stories and folktales portray different women as the wives of Karna.
-The Tamil play Karna Moksham portray Ponnuruvi as his wife, while the regional Kashidasi Mahabharata states her to be Padmavati.
-In many modern adaptations of the Mahabharata, Karna is married to two women—Vrushali and Supriya.
+Over time, various regional traditions and literary adaptations have expanded upon Karna's marital life, often introducing named spouses through imaginative retellings.
+The Tamil play Karna Moksham depicts a character named Ponnuruvi as his wife, while the regional Kashidasi Mahabharata refers to her as Padmavati.
+In modern literature, particularly in Shivaji Sawant’s novel Mrityunjay, Karna is portrayed as being married to two women—Vrushali and Supriya.

 In the Mahabharata

 Karna's wives play insignificant roles in the original epic.
 In the Udyoga Parva of the Mahabharata, Karna—while explaining his commitment towards his foster parents—mentions them.